 Merriam-Webster Collegiate (2003)

-I don't recall how I stumbled upon this online version of the M-W Collegiate; it's an old interface, but its layout is clear, easy to use, and much more satisfyingly dictionary-like than their newer web version, with its clunky design, ads, clickbait, and assorted hoo-ha.
+I don't recall how I stumbled upon this online version of the M-W Collegiate; it's an old interface, but its layout is clear, easy to use, and much more satisfyingly dictionary-like than their current web version.